StanfordVL/iGibson/docs/intro.md

 ### Documentation
 This is the documentation webpage for iGibson.
 It includes installation guide (including data download), quickstart guide, code examples, and APIs.

-If you want to know more about iGibson, you can also check out [our webpage](http://svl.stanford.edu/igibson), [our RAL+ICRA20 paper](https://arxiv.org/abs/1910.14442) and [our (outdated) technical report](http://svl.stanford.edu/igibson/assets/gibsonv2paper.pdf).
+If you want to know more about iGibson, you can also check out [our webpage](http://svl.stanford.edu/igibson),  [our updated technical report](TBA) and [our RAL+ICRA20 paper](https://arxiv.org/abs/1910.14442) and.

 ### Dowloading Dataset of 3D Environments
 There are several datasets of 3D reconstructed large real-world environments (homes and offices) that you can download and use with iGibson.
-All of them will be accessible once you fill in this [form](https://forms.gle/36TW9uVpjrE1Mkf9A).
+All of them will be accessible once you fill in this <a href="https://forms.gle/36TW9uVpjrE1Mkf9A" target="_blank">[form]</a>.

 You will have access to **fifteen** fully interactive environments populated with a wide variety of furniture and objects that can be actuated, and to the original 572 reconstructed, static 3D environments from [Gibson v1](http://github.com/StanfordVL/GibsonEnv/).
-More info can be found in the [installation guide](installation.md).
+We provide download utilities in the [installation guide](installation.md).